OlegVishnivetsky/node-based-dialog-system/README.md

 ## 🌐 Localization Integration

-This asset integrates with Unity’s Localization system for multi-language support.
+This asset integrates with Unity's Localization system for multi-language support.

 > 💡 The Unity Localization package is a dependency.
 If not needed, you can remove it.